In 1970, Highgate Cemetery was rundown, overgrown and undeniably spooky- a place tailor-made for occult happenings.

 The Origins of Highgate Cemetery

-Opened in 1939, the cemetery's tombs and structures are of a naturally spooky style: Victorian Gothic.
+Opened in 1839, Highgate was, along with Kensal Green Cemetery, one of seven 'magnificient garden cemeteries' to be built in London at the time.
+It's tombs and structures are of a spooky Victorian gothic style.
 What really gave the place an air of the occult, however, was what happened to it over a century later.

 After WW2, it was left unattended for quite some time.
 Roots and weeds crept between weathered, old gravestones, giving them a haunted look.
 Still, this hardly explains the strange events of the early 70s.